 “I don’t even know how someone could see anything with a screen that dark.
 Isn’t anyone going to do something?”

-Carefully, she collected her things and sneaked out of a side door and into a taxi.
+Carefully, she collected her things and snuck out of a side door and into a taxi.
 She laid down across the back seat.
 As they pulled up to her building a voice said, “Heat Death would provide adequate cooling for such computing systems.”

 Once inside, she pulled the curtains shut.
 She stripped off her clothes and pulled back her hair.
 She felt too afraid to look.
 It was more than just teeth or lips, more than a wound in her skull.
 It moved under her touch, masticating futilely or speaking without words.
 She felt hungry and for the first time in her life the sensation brought with it a sense of panic.
 How did she eat now, with two mouths?
 From the kitchen she took bread and butter and a glass of water and sat on her couch with it all arrayed before her on a little table.